WHO-provided COVID-19 test kits, made in Germany, the same as those in 120 other countries

 Some 114 UN agencies, international & national organizations delivered humanitarian assistance in September to those most in need in all 333 districts in Yemen.
 For more details on the operational presence of humanitarian organizations: Who is doing What and Where?: https://reliefweb.int/report/yemen/yemen-organisations-monthly-presence-...

+In September, WFP assisted 12.22 million people, achieving 95 percent of the monthly target.
 The amount of people assisted via cash assistance is the highest yet with over 450,000 people reached in three governorates in the South.
 In October, WFP reached the hard-to-reach area of Durayhimi City in Hudaydah, providing assistance to some 200 civilians.
 WFP provided immediate response rations and general food assistance alongside dignity and hygiene kits, water and medical supplies and nutritious products for the population.
 This is the second time WFP has reached this population in 2019.
 WFP’s Bilateral Service Provision (BSP) has delivered fuel to 181 health facilities on behalf of WHO and 48 water treatment facilities on behalf of UNICEF as part of the cholera response.
 BSP is also delivering Oral Rehydration Salt (ORS) kits consisting of a 4-month supply of ORS, aqua-tabs and jerry cans to beneficiaries through WFP’s General Food Distribution (GFD).
 For information: https://reliefweb.int/report/yemen/wfp-yemen-situation-report-10-october...

 21 July 2019 - The Ministry of Public Health and Population of Yemen reported 19,459 suspected cases of cholera with 11 associated deaths during epidemiological week 29 (15 to 21 July) of 2019.
 Ten percent of cases were severe.
 The cumulative total number of suspected cholera cases from 1 January 2018 to 21 July 2019 is 885,982, with 1259 associated deaths (CFR 0.14%).
 Children under five represent 24.2 % of total suspected cases during 2019.
 The outbreak has affected 22 of 23 governorates and 301 of 333 districts in Yemen.
 For more information: